antonycourtney/tad/NOTES.md

 ### Punch-list items:

+[X] Think about binding affinity of dialect for WebConnection.
+Probably want dialect to live on Schema.
+[ ] Floating point / real formatting (num decimal places) not working on BigQuery data (Iowa liquor db).
+Why?
+[ ] Add assertive test using a sqlite db file (not a csv) as data source [ ] Optimize SQL construction a bit -- a sequence of projects currently looks very sub-optimal, as do multiple extends.
+Look at bigquery opps with sorted aggtree.
-[ ] How do we go from column type back to a Core Type for formatting?
+[ ] JavaScript representation of QueryExp AST for debugging [X] How do we go from column type back to a Core Type for formatting?
 Example: int/float formatting panel.
-[ ] Tweak extend to make column type optional, with clear rules for inference. number ==> integer by default.
+Ans: ColumnKind [X] Tweak extend to make column type optional, with clear rules for inference. number ==> integer by default.
 [ ] Change internal and exported signatures of Schema to reflect that not all string lookups will succeed.
 [ ] Change dialects from singletons to static objects that implement SQLDialect interface [ ] Get rid of hard-coded testTable and testBaseUrl in webRenderMain